This webpage has been updated (May 28, 2017) to correct the information that previously resided at this URL.

 Premise 1: ∃x(Cx & ¬∃y(Gyx & Cy))

-In this premise, the expression "Cx" asserts that x is conceivable, and so Premise 1 asserts that there is something which is conceivable and such that there is nothing y which is greater than x and conceivable.
-In Oppenheimer and Zalta 1991, we abbreviated Premise 1 using the following abbreviation:
+In this premise, the expression “Cx” asserts that x is conceivable, and so Premise 1 asserts that there is something which is conceivable and such that there is nothing y which is greater than x and conceivable.
+So we can represent Premise 1 in PROVER9 very simply as follows:

 exists x (Object(x) & Ex1(none_greater,x)).